skip to content

 Research Interests

-Institutions; governance; devolution; public and social policy; political and economic theory; socio-spatial inequalities; qualitative research methods
+Institutions; democracy; governance; devolution; public and social policy; the labour movement; populism; nationalism; social class; socio-spatial inequalities; elite theory; qualitative research methods.

 Research Projects